MikeQin/dockerizing-springboot-kafka/README.md

 Please note, the only difference between `docker-compose-single-host.yml` and `docker-compose-swarm-cluster.yml` is the deployment instructions in the `docker-compose-swarm-cluster.yml`.

-### Start Spring Boot App & Kafka Broker Containers as Services on a Swarm Cluster
+### Start the Application Stack on a Swarm Cluster

 ```bash
 # Initialize a Swarm cluster